Click here to see more results

 Non-secure Wi-Fi signals (and in some cases, secure Wi-Fi signals) can put your electronic devices at risk of being hacked by people who are tapped into the same signal as you.
 Avoid logging into private accounts (such as your online banking account) or sending or opening confidential information when you are connected to a non-secure Wi-Fi signal in Costa Rica.
 Limit your internet use to necessary travel-related functions; for example, to verify online schedules, to communicate with individuals who are helping you coordinate trip details, or to review reservation confirmation details.

-Is Costa Rica safe?
-Yes, if you have your credit card provider temporarily release any international travel spending bans on your account.
+Have your credit card provider temporarily release any international travel spending bans on your account

 Some credit card providers place bans on international credit card purchases to help prevent fraud.
 Call your credit card provider to confirm whether an international spending ban is in place for your account and if so, ask them to temporarily lift the ban during the period you intend to travel.
 This should help you avoid a situation where you’re desperate and strapped for cash in Costa Rica.